kytos/python-openflow/HACKING.md

 # Development Environment

-If you wanna contribute to this project please follow the instructions bellow to setup a development environment.
+If you wanna contribute to this project please follow the instructions below to setup a development environment.

 For more information about this project, and how to install this library, please